ocaml-flambda/flambda-backend/middle_end/flambda2/docs/types.md

-Block projections relate variables that represent regular blocks with variables that represent one of their fields, closure projections do the same for closures and environment entries, and boxed numbers also define projections between the baxed value and its unboxed contents.
+Block projections relate variables that represent regular blocks with variables that represent one of their fields, closure projections do the same for closures and environment entries, and boxed numbers also define projections between the boxed value and its unboxed contents.

 #### Get_tag and Is_int relational domains